Season 4 of 'Call of Duty: Modern Warfare' and 'Warzone' has dropped

 The substantial update is 44GB on PC, 32GB on PS4 and 44GB on Xbox One.

 Xbox One users have come forward since the update’s release to say that their updates have clocked in at 84GB, opposed to the previously announced 44GB download.
-Activision have since come forward on its official Twitter support page to announce that this issue has been resolved.
+Activision have since said on its official Twitter support page that this issue has been resolved.